Safely storing your most important files requires both

-RAID-1, for example, copies every bit between two different drives.
+RAID-1, for example, copies every bit to two different drives.
 If one drive fails, your data is still on the healthy drive.

 Why isn’t RAID a backup? #

-There are several reasons why data redundancy offers different benefits from periodic, offline backups.
+This data redundancy offers very different benefits from periodic, offline backups, however.

 1. Data loss from human and software errors #